Making a Payment

 - A valid Dalhousie University ID must be presented in order for the student to receive a refund cheque.

-- No fee adjustment will be made for a student changing their degree or programme in the regular session after September 19, 2016 for the Fall term and after January 20, 2017 for the winter term.
+- No fee adjustment will be made for a student changing their degree or programme in the regular session after the add/drop date in September for the Fall term and after the add/drop date in January for the winter term.

 Withdrawal and refund schedule